 Doctor Linked to Spa Lidocaine Death Reprimanded

-A physician connected to a Raleigh spa that administered a fatal dose of lidocaine to a North Carolina State University student two years ago agreed Wednesday to a reprimand by the North Carolina Medical Board.
+A physician connected to a Cary spa that administered a fatal dose of lidocaine to a North Carolina State University student two years ago agreed Wednesday to a reprimand by the North Carolina Medical Board.

 Shiri Berg, 22, died Jan.
 5, 2005, about a week after lapsing into a coma following seizures.
 Authorities determined she overdosed on lidocaine, which was in an anesthetic gel she had applied to her legs in preparation for hair removal treatments at Premier Body Laser and Skin Clinic in Raleigh.